apuri92/citrine-challenge/writeup.md

 ```

-At the end of this loop, the exploredPoints set will contain the required number of valid points.
+At the end of this loop, the valid_points set will contain the required number of valid points.

-Since the exploration is done consistenly with a regular step-size, (1.0, 0.5, 0.25, 0.125…), the points found fill the valid space in a uniform manner.
+Since the exploration is done on the entire space at each step size, and the step size is consistently decreased (1.0, 0.5, 0.25, 0.125…), the points found fill the valid space in a uniform manner.

-The points collected from mixture.txt (and the order in which they are filled) are shown below.
+The points collected from mixture.txt (and the pattern in which they are filled) is shown below.
 ![mixture.gif](images/mixture.gif)

 ---